 Come to Costa Rica and experience "La Pura Vida" ("the pure life"), as the locals call it.
 The country attracts many tourists year round.
 The dry season during the summer (December through April) is high season, although Costa Rica is worth the trip even during the "green season."
 Costa Rica is deemed a very progressive and safe country, full of culture and breathtaking nature.

 Our language school is located close to the center of Santo Domingo de Heredia, a mere two-minute walk from the bus stop from which you can take a bus to San José and Heredia.
 Our modern and nicely furnished building has 15 bright and spacious classrooms on three floors, offering a comfortable learning environment.
 Students can enjoy the gardens surrounding the school facilities during breaks.

 Language courses begin every Monday for all language levels; absolute beginners can start every 1st and 3rd Monday of the month.
 The lessons are 60 minutes in length.
-In addition to small group and private instruction, we also offer combination courses.
-There is a maximum of 5 students per group and there is a program of 20 hrs per week, other of 30 hrs per week and a combination of both group and individual classes.
-There is an online level test available which students (with the exception of absolute beginners) should take before arrival to Heredia.
+There is a maximum of 5 students per group (in peak season groups might be increased to maximum 8 students per class). there is a program of 20 hrs per week, other of 30 hrs per week, private Spanish classes and a combination of both group and individual classes.
+There are also ‘Spanish and more’ programs which combine intensive Spanish coruses with lessons about culture, cooking or salsa.
+Professional Spanish courses such as Business, Medicine, Tourism, Law, Literature and Culture and Civilization, are also among the courses offered.
+There is an online level test available which students should take before arrival to Heredia.

 We offer Spanish courses for all levels (beginners, beginners with limited knowledge, low intermediate, intermediate, advanced, and superior).
 Our courses and teaching standards meet the requirements of the joint European Curriculum, which is important for recognition at many universities.